Surgery Center Overview

-Surgery centers (also known as surgical centers, ambulatory surgery centers, outpatient surgery centers, day surgery centers) can support an array of procedures; these are four of the most common procedural specialties performed in surgery centers:
+Surgery centers (also known as surgical centers, ambulatory surgery centers, outpatient surgery centers, day surgery centers) can support an array of procedures; these are 6 of the most common procedural specialties performed in surgery centers:

 Surgery centers have run a circular growth path.
 Originally, many were developed as venues for highly specialized procedures.
 Then physicians and their business partners embraced them as investments.
 They were a way to grow personal income and practice medicine according to their own protocols -independent from the hospital business environment and administrative politics.
 They are known by a variety of names depending on facility and business model; this includes surgery or surgical centers, surgicenters, outpatient surgery centers, ambulatory surgery centers, same day surgery or day surgery providers.
 Now hospitals and healthcare systems have directly engaged this marketplace due to healthcare reform and managed care reimbursement opportunities.